pekrau/CouchDB2/README.md

 ```python
 str(db)
 ```
-Return the name of the CouchDB database.
+Returns the name of the CouchDB database.

 ### `__len__`
 ```python
 len(db)
 ```
-Return the number of documents in the database.
+Returns the number of documents in the database.

 ### `__contains__`
 ```python